FAQ for Container Registry

 You might have issues when you are pulling or pushing images to Container Registry because of various reasons such as exceeding the image storage or pull traffic quota, or invalid credentials.
 To resolve this issue, log in to IBM Cloud and the IBM Cloud Container Registry CLI, review quota limits and usage, and consider upgrading to a standard plan if you are on a free plan.

-For more information, see Why can't I push or pull a Docker image when I use Container Registry? for assistance.
+See Why can't I push or pull a Docker image when I use Container Registry? for assistance.

 How do I list images that are more than a year old?